 How can I get a Fit3D scan done?

 After purchasing your scan package, you will create a Fit3D account.
 Please REMEMBER your password, you will need it for your scan.
-From there you can come in anytime during the scheduled drop-in clinic hours to redeem your scan.
-Scan clinic schedule is listed below.
+From there you can come in anytime during the scheduled hours to redeem your scan.
+Fit 3D Body Scan schedule is listed below.

-Only minutes after your scan, you will recieve your personalized results on your Fit3D account dashboard.
+Only minutes after your scan, you will receive your personalized results on your Fit3D account dashboard.
 We also ask that everyone who participates, reads the important information about the Fit3D Scanner below.

 *Guests need to be accompanied by an affiliate.
 For questions please see member services policies

-Drop-in anytime during our scheduled body scan clinics above.
-All clinics will be held on the 2nd floor of the Eccles Student Life Center.
+Drop-in anytime during our scheduled body scan hours above.
+All scans will be held on the 2nd floor of the Eccles Student Life Center.
 After arriving in the building, inform the membership desk you are going to your Fit3D scan.
-Follow all directional signage to the Wellness Suite where a personal trainer will check you in.
+Follow all directional signage to the Wellness Suite where a staff member will check you in.

 Remember, while the Fit3D shows lots of metrics about your body, many other factors play in to your overall health.
 These scans should be just one small piece of your overall wellness picture.
 Things like annual health and wellness checks at the doctor, spiritual and mental health, social time with friends and family, and other aspects of wellness all contribute to your health.
 These scans can be a great tool to measure progress, but don’t forget other measures of health as well, like time spent with friends, fresh air during a walk, and being able to move your body in a way that is enjoyable for you.
 These numbers do not define you, your health, or your value.
 If you have any questions about these scans in regards to your health, we recommend you talk to your primary care provider.